interlockledger/go-iltags/README.md

-This library has been developed to run without any external dependencies aside for the Go standard library with the exception of [Testify](https://github.com/stretchr/testify) that is used to implements the unit tests.
+This library has been developed to run without any external dependencies aside for the Go standard library with the exception of [Testify](https://github.com/stretchr/testify) that is used to implement the unit tests.

 ## Documentation